ericsnekbytes/jupyterlab/docs/source/extension/jupyterlab_plugins.rst

      activate: activateFunction
    };

-So, this application plugin is a TypeScript object with several metadata fields.
-The ``id`` and ``activate`` fields are mandatory, the others are optional.

-At the highest level, JupyterLab will load your extension, it will read information from these fields, and will then run the ``activate`` function you supplied in your ``activate`` field.
-You will use the ``activate`` function to perform the necesssary setup steps to launch your extension.
+When JupyterLab loads your extension, it will read information from these fields, and will then run the ``activate`` function you supplied in your ``activate`` field.
+You will use the ``activate`` function to perform the necessary setup steps to launch your extension.

-A more detailed explanation of these fields is included later in this document, along with details about the different kinds of plugins, and what they are used for.
+A more detailed explanation of these fields is included later in this document, along with details about the different kinds of plugins and what they are used for.
+For now, it's helpful to summarize by saying that these fields drive the flexibility of the extension system.

 Plugins Interacting with Each Other
 -----------------------------------